pnnl/SHAD/README.md

   <img src="https://github.com/pnnl/SHAD/blob/update-documentation/docs/shad_logo.jpg" width="500"/>
 </p>

-SHAD is the Scalable HighpPerformance Algorithms and Data-structures C++ library.
+SHAD is the Scalable High-Performance Algorithms and Data-structures C++ library.
 SHAD is designed as a software stack, composed of three main layers:
 - Abstract Runtime Interface: SHAD adopts a shared-memory, task-based, programming model, whose main tasking primitives are definide in its runtime abstraction layer; this component represents an interface to underlying runtime systems, which implement tasking and threading; for portability, SHAD can interface with multiple runtime systems.
 - General Purpose Data-structures: SHAD data-structures offer a shared-memory abstraction, and provide APIs for parallel access and update; data-structures include arrays, vectors, maps and sets.
 - Extensions: SHAD extensions are custom libraries built using the underlying SHAD components, and/or other extensions; SHAD currently include graph data-structures and algorithms.